thorn3r/linode-firewall-controller/README.md

 # linode-firewall-controller
 The linode-firewall-controller extends support for Linode Cloud Firewalls to LKE.

+### This API is in Alpha
+As an alpha API, the resources are subject to breaking changes in the future.

+TODO: Reduce volume of reconciliation events by filtering out updates to Node Status

+TODO: Add support for IPIP traffic required for the calico overlay network.
+This is currently supported in the Linode API, but linodego support has not yet been added.

 ## Description

 linode-firewall-controller is designed to run within an LKE cluster to extend support for Linode Cloud Firewalls.
 It implements a controller for a new CRD, ClusterwideNetworkPolicy, which allows a user to specify a set of egress and ingress rules to be applied to all cluster nodes at layer3/4 (IPIP support coming soon).
 For each ClusterwideNetworkPolicy, a Linode Cloud Firewall is provisioned and configured to the specifications.
 When Kuberenetes Nodes are created or deleted, the Firewall is automatically updated.

 ## Getting Started